ADHD and Career Development: Empowering Neurodivergent Women

 Building a Support Network for Success

 Surround yourself with people who believe in you and your abilities.
-This can include mentors, friends, family, and professionals who understand ADHD.
+This includes mentors, friends, family, and professionals who understand ADHD.
 A strong support network can provide encouragement, advice, and feedback, helping you stay motivated and focused on your career goals.

 Finding a Mentor